smileyk168/esphome-configs/_devices/DETA-Grid-Connect-Smart-LED-Downlight.md

 ### Tuya Convert

 Flash wirelessly with Tuya-Convert
-- Put the airing mode by repeating the power on/off cycles 5 times, with 1 second in each.
+- Put the airing mode by repeating the power on/off cycles 5 times, with 1 second between each.
 - The downlight blinks rapidly to confirm that it has entered pairing mode.

 ### RGBWW